SEPT 05

 How do you get rid of crepey skin?
 Crepey skin can be prevented and reversed with the following lifestyle habits and products:

-• Protection from the sun is essential in preventing crepey skin.
+• Wear sunscreen: Protection from the UV rays is essential in preventing crepey skin.
 If you find yourself outdoors, use sunscreen with SPF 30+.
 And if you find yourself in a tanning bed, get out.

-• Keep your skin clean with a proper cleansing routine to remove cosmetics and pollutants.
+• Develop a skin care routine: Keep your skin clean with a proper cleansing routine to remove cosmetics and pollutants.
 OneSkin’s gentle facial cleanser, PREP, helps to remove these materials without disrupting your skin’s barrier function and microbiome.

-• Use products with ingredients that delay aging skin, such as glycolic acid, lactic acid, salicylic acid, Vitamin A, Vitamin C, Vitamin E, ceramides for skin, and allantoin for skin.
+• Use antioxidant-rich skin care products: Use products with ingredients that delay aging skin, such as glycolic acid, lactic acid, salicylic acid, Vitamin A, Vitamin C, Vitamin E, ceramides for skin, and allantoin for skin.

-• Moisturize, moisturize, moisturize.
-Water retention in the skin is essential for barrier function and efficient cell turnover.
+• Moisturize & hydrate: Water retention in the skin is essential for barrier function and efficient cell turnover.
 OS-01 FACE and OS-01 BODY are both daily moisturizers powered by the OS-01 peptide, which has been scientifically proven to increase epidermal thickness and activate genes associated with collagen, elastin, and hyaluronic acid.

-• Maintain a healthy diet with plenty of fruits and vegetables and avoid smoking.
+• Eat healthy: Maintain a healthy diet with plenty of fruits and vegetables and avoid smoking.

 Sources